-Career burnout comes on gradually, in phases.
+Career burnout comes on gradually, in phases, typically over weeks to months.
 Take this assessment to find out if you may be at risk for career burnout and how to prevent it.
 Preventing and treating burnout is important for everyone.
 People who feel positive about their work are more productive, take less time off, and change jobs less often.
 You will feel happier and more satisfied.

 Privacy Note: The assessment tool is not intended for shared or public computers.
 Read More.

 |Reviewed By:||David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.|

 |References:||click to view.|

 |The information provided should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Adam makes no representation or warranty regarding the accuracy, reliability, completeness, currentness, or timeliness of the content, text or graphics.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.|